decking notice

 • If these tags or invoices are not available, and you are concerned that your deck may be involved, LP will help you determine whether you have material affected by the advisory, arranging an inspection if necessary.

-• WeatherBest products manufactured by the new owners of the Meridian plant after November 2007 are NOT subject to this advisory and are distinguishable by a kerf or groove cut into the side of each deck board, along the complete length of the board.
+• WeatherBest products manufactured by the new owners of the Meridian plant after November 2007 are NOT subject to this recall and are distinguishable by a kerf or groove cut into the side of each deck board, along the complete length of the board.

 What should I do if I have a deck installed with this material?